|

 biogeographer, systematist, philosopher and science education specialist.
 Finding

-Not all colleges or universities offer courses in herpetology.
-One of the prerequisites
+Herpetology Courses/Programs Not all colleges or universities offer courses

-to such offering appears to be the presence on the faculty of biology or zoology
+in herpetology.
+One of the prerequisites to such offering appears to be the presence

-amphibians and so develop some of their classes along those lines.
-Sometimes,
+interest in the study of reptiles and/or amphibians and so develop some of their

-the old ways still work best.
-Check out college and university guides, such as
+college and university guides, such as

 Peterson's Guide to Colleges and Universities.
 The other way is to find out